-Though many of us will consider that overseas Filipino workers as heroes is already cliche, we’ll never get fed up with this noble label.
+Though many of us will consider that the existence of OFW heroes is already a cliche, we’ll never get fed up with this noble label.

 Such context often refers to Filipino workers abroad as saviors for the Philippines as their remittances continue to pump life into the economy which has seen signs of revival in the past couple of years.
 But there’s another side to being heroes that OFWs are also capable of fulfilling, one that’s more relatable to heroes in movies.
 Yes, those whose protagonists sometimes die as heroes.
 But for the case of OFWs, it’s portrayed by real people, not actors.

 Get to know your OFW heroes